mattzcarey/code-review-gpt/setup.md

-# Code Review GPT Setup Instructions 🤖
+# Shippie 🚢 Setup Instructions 🤖

-Code Review GPT is a NodeJS package that uses LLMs to provide feedback on code.
+Shippie 🚢 is a NodeJS package that uses LLMs to provide feedback on code.
 It is designed to be used in a CI environment to provide feedback on pull requests.

 ## Prerequisites